Rikki Nathanson: Asylum

 By the time of her legal victory in 2019, Nathanson was already living in the US, having successfully requested asylum.
 She moved to Rockville, Maryland and worked at Casa Ruby, an LGBTQ organisation based in Washington, D.C..
 In September 2019, she joined the directorial board of OutRight Action International.
 She was awarded the Felipa de Souza Award by OutRight in 2019.

+She applied for asylum on December 27, 2018, after attending OutRight Action International’s annual summit in New York, and was granted asylum by the U.S. on February 15, 2019.
+Her decision followed ongoing surveillance in Zimbabwe, including her phone being tapped and a car following her in August 2018, followed by a brutal attack by suspected government agents.
+At Casa Ruby, she served as director of HIV/AIDS prevention and outreach, ending as director of housing when she left in 2021.